emfritz2/Javascript-Jewel-Game/README.md

 # Javascript Jewel Game

-Click the jewels to try and reach the displayed number.
+Click on the jewels and try to reach the random number displayed.
+The value is hidden until you click on each jewel.
-Each time the game restarts, the number associated with each jewel will change.
+Each time you restart the game, their values will change.

 ## Getting Started